syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Footnotes-and-endnotes.md

 Dim paragraph As IWParagraph = section.AddParagraph()

-'Appends the text to pargraph
+'Appends the text to paragraph

 paragraph.AppendText("Working with footnotes")